InnovaCo/binders/README.md

 * Scala Pickling 0.8
 * sbt 0.13

-I've tested it only with case classes.
-They shouldn't be defined inside methods — they aren't recognised by pickle/unpickle.
+I've tested it only with case classes and primitive values as input parameters.
+Case classes shouldn't be defined inside methods — they aren't recognised by pickling library.